ogazitt/coreos-hpcloud-docs/index.md

 ## CoreOS Security Group

-The CoreOS etcd component is responsible for cluster discovery and provides a distributed lock manager (like Google Chubby).  `etcd` uses port `7001` for peer coordination and port `4001` for as a user REST API.
-Both ports need to be enabled.
-You can do this by either adding rules for these ports to the `default` security group, or create a new security group called `coreos`:
+The CoreOS `etcd` service is responsible for cluster discovery and provides a distributed lock service for the cluster (like Google's Chubby).  `etcd` uses port `7001` for peer coordination and port `4001` for as a user REST API.
+Both ports need to be enabled on CoreOS hosts.
+You can do this by either adding ingress rules for these ports to the `default` security group, or create a new security group (called `coreos` in the examples below):

 ```sh
 nova secgroup-create coreos "coreos security group with rules for etcd"